-While all other parts of the UH Style Guidelines apply to the web as a medium, there are more specific guidelines that should followed for UH websites.
+While all other parts of the UH Style Guidelines apply to the web as a medium, there are more specific guidelines that must be followed for UH websites.

 Special considerations should be made when using color on the UH website.
 When color is used correctly or incorrectly, it can either help or hinder the usability and accessibility of the website.